 - Microsoft Copilot

 An AI assistant provided by Microsoft.
-It leverages advanced AI for information search, document creation, image generation, and integration with Office products, supporting user efficiency and productivity.
+It leverages advanced AI for information retrieval, document creation, image generation, and integration with Office products, enhancing user productivity and efficiency.

 Reference: Microsoft Copilot: Your AI Assistant|Microsoft

 2-2.
-[Visual Impairments] Understand Images and Graphs with "Words"!
+[Visual Disabilities] Understand Images and Graphs with Words!
 AI Complements Vision

-Recent AI developments have increased the availability of "multimodal capabilities" that can process not only text but also images simultaneously.
-Advanced AI technology now allows for verbal explanations of images and graphs that previous screen readers couldn't recognize.
+Recent AI developments have seen an increase in "multimodal capabilities," allowing the processing of images alongside text.
+Advanced AI technology now enables verbal explanations of images and graphs, which traditional screen readers couldn't recognize.

-Additionally, using AI-equipped navigation apps can make AI your eyes, explaining the surrounding environment.
-This not only supports independent outings for visually impaired individuals but also helps quickly detect hazards like obstacles.
-Recommended AI tools for visually impaired individuals include the following two:
+Additionally, using an AI-powered navigation app can make AI your eyes, explaining the surrounding environment.
+This not only supports independent outings for visually impaired individuals but also helps detect obstacles and dangers early.
+Recommended AI tools for the visually impaired include the following two:

 - Gemini

 A cutting-edge generative AI developed by Google.
-It can understand not only text but also images and videos, as well as handle audio and code.
-For example, if you load a document containing complex graphs or diagrams and ask, "What can be inferred from this graph?" it will accurately explain the numbers and key points in the graph as text.
-It's versatile and convenient for brainstorming, programming, image generation, and more.
+It can understand not only text but also images and videos, and it handles audio and code.
+For example, by uploading a document containing complex graphs or diagrams and asking, "What can be inferred from this graph?" it can accurately explain the numbers and key points within the graph in text.
+It's versatile for brainstorming, programming, image generation, and more.

 Reference: Google Gemini|Google